-Section E | Learning Environment and Facilities 12.
-Learning Environment
+Section E | Learning Environment and Facilities

+12. Learning Environment

-The main documents comprising the Inspection Scheme Manual, the Guide for Language Centres, the Handbook for Inspectors and the Self-Assessment Handbook were amended in line with version 7.2, and a new set of documents was developed for the Scheme for Higher Education institutions and the Scheme for Online Providers.
+The main documents comprising the Inspection Scheme Manual, the Guide for Language Centres, the Handbook for Inspectors and the Self-Assessment Handbook were amended in line with version 7.2, and a similar set of documents are in place for the Scheme for Higher Education institutions and the Scheme for Online Providers.